FIXTradingCommunity/conga/README.md

 ### Session Layer

 Sessions are initiated as an HTTP request to upgrade to WebSocket.
-WebSocket, an IETF protocol, provides two-way communication, unlike HTTP itself.
+WebSocket, an IETF protocol, provides two-way push communication, unlike HTTP itself.

+Message delivery idempotency or recoverability is ensured by [FIX Performance Session Layer](https://github.com/FIXTradingCommunity/fixp-specification) semantics.
+FIXP is a FIX protocol.

 ### Transport Layer